-Of course, women are starting up companies across all industries and they are having some greater success in drawing investor interest than those looking to break into the fintech world.
-Specifically, women-founded startups have secured 2%–3% of overall funding during this decade,8 while women-founded fintechs have raised only one per cent of total fintech investment.
+Of course, women are starting up companies across all industries, and they are having some greater success in drawing investor interest than those looking to break into the fintech world.
+Specifically, women-founded startups have secured 2%–3% of overall funding during this decade,8 while women-founded fintechs have raised only one percent of total fintech investment.
 That said, when the overall percentage of women founders, including cofounders, is taken into account, fintech’s funding share is on par with that of other industries.

-Factors contributing to the rise of women in the startup world include an increased focus on gender equity, growth in the number of women entering the finance and technology industries, modest growth in the number of women in decision-making roles at VC firms and greater focus on women-oriented mentorship networks.9 To understand more, we analysed 36 VC firms with a mandate to invest in women founders.
+Factors contributing to the rise of women in the startup world include an increased focus on gender equity, growth in the number of women entering the finance and technology industries, modest growth in the number of women in decision-making roles at VC firms, and greater focus on women-oriented mentorship networks.9 To understand more, we analyzed 36 VC firms with a mandate to invest in women founders.
 Of the 371 women-founded and cofounded startups covered in our study, 40% attracted investments from these firms.
 Among those startups, 27% were founded solely by women.

 Despite this progress, inequitable funding, along with low representation in the founder community, remain key impediments for women in the fintech industry.
 A comparison of average funding over the last five years revealed that women-founded fintech startups raised 50% less capital than startups founded only by men.
 But founding teams with both men and women averaged just 3% less funding (figure 3).

 One reason for this disparity could be gender bias in the VC pitching process.
 A 2014 study by Harvard Business Review concluded that investors often make funding decisions based on gender.
 The study revealed that, after listening to identical pitches given by men and women entrepreneurs, investors preferred pitches made by men.10 Another study found that venture capitalists often posed different questions to men and women entrepreneurs.
-Men were more likely to be asked about the potential for gains, while questions towards women focussed more on the potential for losses.
+Men were more likely to be asked about the potential for gains, while questions toward women focused more on the potential for losses.
 Interestingly, this happened whether the investors were men or women.11 Bias can take other forms as well, such as when women entrepreneurs are encouraged to bring men counterparts to investor meetings.12

 Inequitable funding and lack of representation could be missed opportunities for investors.
-Women-founded or cofounded teams are more likely to understand the needs of women—an essential yet underserved customer segment for financial services in general.13 The VC industry, however, should continue to prioritise investing in women-founded and cofounded startups.14
+Women-founded or cofounded teams are more likely to understand the needs of women—an essential yet underserved customer segment for financial services in general.13 The VC industry, however, should continue to prioritize investing in women-founded and cofounded startups.14

 What could the three key stakeholder groups do to help improve outcomes and create more gender diversity in the fintech founder community?
-Below are actions investors, women founders and financial institutions can take.
+Below are actions investors, women founders, and financial institutions can take.

 The 2008 financial crisis created huge demand for faster innovation in the financial services industry, which likely contributed to the rise of the fintech community.
 Could a similar disruption in the business environment due to COVID-19 be an opportunity to level the playing field for women?

-When facing a global economic downturn, every pound is important.
+When facing a global economic downturn, every dollar is important.
 As companies aim to recover from the financial impact of the COVID-19 pandemic, they will need to run a tight ship while exploring all viable options for growth.
 This should include investing in women entrepreneurs, who have proven themselves to be as capital-efficient and capable of generating high returns as are men, if not more so.21 And a recent study of executives across genders found that women were also perceived to be more innovative and resilient—important skills during these challenging times.22

 The pandemic can be an opportunity for change and catalyst for growth for women in fintech, as indicated in Deloitte's research.
-Female fintech founders have excelled during this crisis, in part because of their ability to handle uncertainty, collaborate with others in the ecosystem and home in on the needs of the customer.
-Peer-to-peer networks, where female founders exchange ideas, explore business opportunities and importantly, motivate and inspire one another, can speed the rate of change.
+Female fintech founders have excelled during this crisis, in part because of their ability to handle uncertainty, collaborate with others in the ecosystem, and home in on the needs of the customer.
+Peer-to-peer networks, where female founders exchange ideas, explore business opportunities, and importantly, motivate and inspire one another, can speed the rate of change.

 —Carole K. Crawford, CFA, managing partner, fincap360 and Chair, 100WFinTech Committee